paragonie/libgossamer/docs/security/Threat-Model.md

 * Preventing local attacks
 * Preventing insecure software from being written in the first place
 * Preventing datacenter attacks
-* AuthN/AuthZ of suppliers to the update server
+* AuthN/AuthZ of providers to the update server
   * Gossamer treats the update server as a black box

 ## Architecture